Greek64/libfprint-elanmoc2-deb/README.md

-This repository contains the source code of the Debian package `libfprint-2-2`, modified to add the [elanmoc2](https://gitlab.freedesktop.org/Depau/libfprint/-/tree/elanmoc2) fingerprint reader driver.
+This repository contains the source code of the Debian/Ubuntu package `libfprint-2-2`, modified to add the [elanmoc2](https://gitlab.freedesktop.org/Depau/libfprint/-/tree/elanmoc2) fingerprint reader driver.

 Although this fingerprint reader driver is originally developed for `04f3:0c4c` devices, it is also applicable for [`04f3:0c00`](https://gitlab.freedesktop.org/Depau/libfprint/-/merge_requests/1) devices.